 - 1. From the Clusters tab, select the service (HDFS, MapReduce, or YARN) for which you want to enable authentication. - 2.
 Click the Configuration tab. - 3.
-Expand Service-Wide > Security, check the Enable Authentication for HTTP Web-Consoles property, and save your changes.
+Select Scope > service name Service-Wide. - 4.
+Select Category > Security. - 5.
+Type Enable Kerberos in the Search box. - 6.
+Select Enable Kerberos Authentication for HTTP Web-Consoles.